 ARNIC members enjoy exclusive access to events and classes throughout the year, including:

-- ENGLISH IN ACTION: one-to-one English conversation practice sessions
+English in Action Conversations: one-to-one English conversation practice sessions

-- ENGLISH LANGUAGE "TUNE-UP" CLASSES: short structured English classes at higher intermediate to advanced levels on various aspects of business English such as grammar, writing, reading and speaking
+English Language Classes: short structured English classes at higher intermediate to advanced levels on various aspects of business English such as grammar, writing, reading and speaking

 Criteria for a FREE one-year membership: